Distance Learning & DigiTex Courses

 Academic Advisement

-The Academic Advisement process includes meeting with a counselor or faculty advisor to choose courses and make appropriate decisions concerning students’ academic goals.
-The counselor center is located within the Educational Services office in the Classroom Learning Complex building.
+The Academic Advisement process includes choosing courses and making appropriate decisions concerning students’ academic goals.
+Student Central is located on the first floor of the Library building.
 We exist to serve students and can help you in the following areas:

 • If you are currently enrolled at FPC, returning to college or taking the first step toward college